m1cr0lab-espboy/ESPboy/Readme.md

 I want to thank the authors of [Adafruit MCP23017][mcp23017], [Adafruit MCP4725][mcp4725], and [LovyanGFX][lovyangfx] libraries, without whom the ESPboy library would not be what it is.

-In particular, I warmly thank [lovyan03][lovyan03], who kindly agreed to [add support for ESP8266][lovyan8266] in [LovyanGFX][lovyangfx] and, more specifically, for the ESPboy, to make our lives easier with his outstanding graphics display driver.
+In particular, I warmly thank [lovyan03][lovyan03], who kindly agreed to [add support for ESP8266 in LovyanGFX][lovyan8266] and, more specifically, for the ESPboy, to make our lives easier with his outstanding graphics display driver.
 You can thank him by starring :star: the [LovyanGFX][lovyangfx] library.

 I also thank [tobozo][tobozo], who helped me to configure the display device when I decided to use the LovyanGFX library for the ESPboy.